The Corporation of the County of Huron’s

 - Is responsible for the building, residents and staff after hours and on weekends.

-- Deals tactfully and courteously, maintaining effective communication and good interpersonal relations with residents, residents’ families, visitors, medical and allied staff members.
+- Deals tactfully and courteously, maintaining effective communication and good interpersonal relations with residents, residents’ families, visitors, and medical and allied staff members.

 - Promotes a positive team spirit within the department and facility.

-- Performs on-call responsibilities and other job related duties as required.
+- Performs on-call responsibilities and other job-related duties as required.